awojdyla89/Sudz-Love/README.md

 Maybe you can't remember the name of the beer the morning after...

 Whatever the reason may be you've come to the right place!
-- Post your beer and share it with the world on one convinient app.
+- Post your beer and share it with the world on one convenient app.
 - When its time to go brew hopping search for a brewery near, give them a call or check out their menu.